jaye773/youtube-summarizer/README.md

 4. **Port Already in Use**
    - Change the port in `docker-compose.yml` or when running the app
    - Example: `python app.py --port 5002`

+### Login-Related Issues

+5. **Stuck on login page / Invalid passcode**
+   - Verify `LOGIN_CODE` environment variable is set correctly
+   - Ensure `LOGIN_ENABLED=true` is set
+   - Check for typos in the passcode (case-sensitive)

+6. **"Too many failed attempts" / Account locked**
+   - Wait for the lockout duration to expire (default: 15 minutes)
+   - Or restart the application to clear the lockout
+   - Reduce `MAX_LOGIN_ATTEMPTS` or increase `LOCKOUT_DURATION` if needed

+7. **Session expires immediately**
+   - Ensure `SESSION_SECRET_KEY` is set and consistent
+   - Check that cookies are enabled in your browser
+   - Verify the session key doesn't contain special characters that might cause issues

+8. **Login not working in tests**
+   - Tests automatically bypass authentication when `TESTING=true`
+   - This is expected behavior - tests should always pass regardless of login settings

 ## 🧪 Testing